Alfresco/acs-deployment/docs/helm-deployment-aws_kops.md

 ### Deploying the Ingress for Alfresco Content Services

 * Install the `nginx-ingress` service to create a web service, virtual LBs, and AWS ELB inside `$DESIREDNAMESPACE` to serve Alfresco Content Services.
-You have the option to either create an `ingressvalues.yaml` file, or write the arguments in full:
+You have the option to either create an `ingressvalues.yaml` file (shown in Option 2), or write the arguments in full (shown in Option 1):

-Option 1:
+Option 1: This method takes extra Helm installation arguments via the command line

 ```bash
 # Helm install nginx-ingress along with args